 High Sensitivity Helpsheet

-The following Screening Questions can help with identifying clients who may benefit from a more cautious approach:
+The following Screening Questions can help with identifying sensitive individuals.

-Do you have any history of high sensitivity (i.e. becoming unwell) with any of the following items?
-Please scale 0 - 3 where 3 is high sensitivity.
+Specifically, do you have a history of high sensitivity with any of the following items?

 Strategies for working with high sensitivity